martinberger/hol-c/README.md

 by [Dominic Mulligan](https://dominicpm.github.io/) and [Martin Berger](https://martinfriedrichberger.net/).
-A draft version of the paper will be submitted for publication in the next few days.
+A draft version of the paper has been submitted for publication.
 The purpose of this implementation is to serve as a proof-of-concept for fine-tuning the logic and for reviewing the paper.
 It is not intended to enable large-scale proof in HOL(C).